fission/fission.io/content/en/blog/url-shortener-fission-mongo-db/index.md

 Services and Ingresses page
 {{< /imgproc >}}

-You'll see a blank window at first, this is because we have configured our frontend to respond to requests at `/main`, hence add this to the IP address and you should see the location.
+You'll see a blank window at first, this is because we have configured our frontend to respond to requests at `/main`, hence add this to the IP address, and you should see the location.

 {{< imgproc url-shortener-fission-1.png Fit "800X800" >}}
 Running the URL shortener app